Add support for Binding#instance_eval

 #instance_eval and would allow passing a block.

-Updated by ioquatix (Samuel Williams) almost 3 years ago
+Updated by ioquatix (Samuel Williams) about 3 years ago

 Nobuyoshi Nakada wrote: